mscheltienne/nmod-wiki/doc/tms/guidelines.rst

             :class: img-with-border
             :width: 50%

-    .. tab-item:: Antenna connector
+    .. tab-item:: Coil connector

         .. attention::

-            When plugging or unplugging an antenna, extreme care should be taken to avoid bending the pins.
+            When plugging or unplugging a :term:`coil`, extreme care should be taken to avoid bending the pins.

         When plugging the connector, position it as straight as possible, insert it